-C26910-ST The Saint James'way
+C269-ST The Saint James'way

-from Conques to Cahors via the Célé valley, Pech Merle grotto and Saint-Cirq Lapopie
+from Conques to Cahors via the Célé valley

 From Conques, you will reach Figeac via Decazeville, a town created in the 19th century at the height of the country's industrial coal mining revolution.
 From Figeac, pilgrims heading to Santiago de Compostela had several routes to choose from.
 Crossing the Causse de Limogne, limestone plateau, was the quickest route but also the most dangerous because the forest provided the perfect cover for ambushes.
 Or they could climb to the top of the Célé valley, or even go via Rocamadour, the sanctuary dedicated to the Black Madonna that has been welcoming visitors since the early Middle Ages.
 The route via the Célé valley is unquestionably the most beautiful way to reach Cahors.
 You walk along the river, on the cliffs or across the plateau, discovering remarkably rich sites that bear witness to the area's past.
 Along the way, the route is punctuated by châteaux, abbeys, old houses and incredibly charming medieval villages, and let us not forget the Pech Merle grotto, one of nature's wonders decorated by early man at the beginning of the Paleolithic period.
-You can loop via Saint-Cirq Lapopie, one of the most beautiful villages in France, then follow the towpath carved into the rock face on the Bouziés side to reach Cahors, an old town, two thousand years old, which has retained its very rich medieval heritage.
+You join the Lot vaey by Bouziès village and follow the towpath or walk on cliffs to reach Cahors, an old town, two thousand years old, which has retained its very rich medieval heritage.